 Including this year, 2016-17, Paul has ten seasons averaging 15 points and nine assists, tieing him with Magic for most all-time.
 Unlike Stockton and Magic, CP3 has a ton of tricks up his sleeve offensively, and he’s able to get to wherever he wants on the floor and can break ankles, launch threes and snake toward the basket at will.

 Once the game shifts to a defensive focus, Paul is up with the greats on that side of the court.
 Not only is he a ball hawk, but he can guard almost anyone of his contemporary point guards one-on-one, and this class has more talent than ever at that position.
 If we take that same list — 15 points, nine assists — and add two steals to it, Paul has nine.
 That gives him three more than Stock and five more than Magic.
-(Sadly, the Big O couldn’t make this list because steals weren’t tallied until his last year in the league.
+(Sadly, the Big O couldn’t make this list because the NBA didn’t tally steals until his last year in the league.
 Such a shame.)

 Since he was a rookie in this league, Chris Paul has been his team’s best player every single year.
 In case you don’t believe me, let’s start in New Orleans.

-In 2007-08, Paul made first All-Star team, the Hornets finished 56-26 and lost in the second round of the playoffs to the San Antonio Spurs in seven games.
+In 2007-08, Paul made his first All-Star team, the Hornets finished 56-26 and lost in the second round of the playoffs to the San Antonio Spurs in seven games.
 The year before that, Byron Scott’s team finished 39-43.
 New Orleans’ roster remained the same over the offseason, but Paul’s ascension took them over the top.

 The following year, they made the playoffs again.
 New Orleans missed the playoffs the subsequent season, and Paul played just 45 games that year.
 Once he got healthy, they returned to the postseason.

 He’s now with the Los Angeles Clippers, and he’s slightly better than Blake Griffin is.
-Griffin has turned in a nice career so far.
+Griffin has turned in a solid career so far.
 However, since Paul is a superstar, he draws attention away from BG, and that makes Griffin even more effective.
 When CP3 came to Hollywood in 2011-12, the Clippers won 40 of the 66 games that year after going 32-50 the year before.

 Paul’s biggest knock is him not playing in a Conference Finals yet.
 And it’s a big knock.
 It isn’t necessarily his fault, though, and he’s always been reliable when it counted.
 Contrarily, it’s his job as the point guard to elevate the performance of everyone else.